BeheraAnirudh/Gate-Level-CAD-Tool-Design-Using-TCL-TK/README.md

 After installing IDE we can use dedicated Tclsh or Command Window or Power Shell in Windows system.

 # Output Screenshorts are attached for reference.
+# Encouraged to use this work for self education but unethical practices like, copy or spreding this work is strictly not allowed.